ogobrecht/ogobrecht.com/content/posts/2017/hydebar/index.md

 Earlier this year I wrote at the end of [this post][1]:

-> P.S.: In the meantime I switched complete to Markdown and [Jekyll][2], a static site generator - but this is another story for another post ...
+> PS: In the meantime I switched complete to Markdown and [Jekyll][2], a static site generator - but this is another story for another post ...

 As always - it took a bit longer then expected.
 In the meantime I was fiddling around with Jekyll and modifying the default theme Minima to my needs.
 Then I stumbled over the [JSDoc theme Minami][3] and the [Liquid docs site][4] - both with nice sidebars.
 I wanted to have such a nice sidebar for my dev blog and began to look deeper how it was implemented.
 To my surprise the sidebar from the JSDoc theme Minami was complete CSS driven - cool.